 Production and implementation schedule, of no more than eighteen (18) months from the date of award, which clearly identifies all major phases of the activity, including close-out.
 This schedule should be thorough and detailed.
 If the Applicant is awarded funds for the Application, this schedule will be incorporated into the Special Conditions of the contract between OHFA and the Grantee.
 This schedule will be used for monitoring the progress of all phases of the activity prior to completion.
 Funded Applicants will be required to provide progress reports at least quarterly.
 OHFA will utilize these progress reports in order to determine if the Project is proceeding on schedule.

-10. Development Commitments
+10. Property Management

-(Not Applicable to Homebuyer Assistance, CHDO Pre-Development Loans, or CHDO Operating Assistance Applications.)
+(Only Applicable to Applications for rental activities.)

 Documentation Requirements:

-All Applications for rental activities must provide documentation for item D below.
-Items A, B and C need only be documented if the Applicant is partnering with another entity to undertake the activity.

-An Applicant partnering with another entity must clearly demonstrate that the Applicant is the general partner or member with at least fifty-one percent (51%) of the voting majority over the use of HOME funds under all circumstances in any partnership, LLC or other legal entity.
-For CHDOs undertaking the activity as a CHDO Sponsorship activity, the CHDO must have 100% ownership of the General Partner of a Limited Partnership, or 100% ownership of the Managing Member of a Limited Liability Company.
-In either of these cases, Applicants must submit an organization chart.

-A copy of organizational documents filed with a Secretary of State for the partnership, LLC or other legal entity.
-If not organized in Oklahoma, provide documentation of authorization to do business in Oklahoma.

-Copy of draft agreements for all commitments.
-Terms must be specifically delineated.

 If utilizing a property management company, the Application must clearly identify by name, address, and contact information.
 If self-managing, the Applicant must provide a statement to that effect.
 If utilizing a third party management company:

 Provide draft copy of management agreement.